IntelliTect/Coalesce/docs/pages/loading-and-serialization/dtos.rst

 Coalesce supports several types of DTOs:

 -  DTOs that are automatically generated for each POCO database object.
-   These are controlled via annotations on the POCO.
+   These are controlled via :ref:`ModelAttributes` on the POCO.
 -  DTOs that support the standard ViewModels.
 -  DTOs that are created with IClassDto and create unique ViewModels.
 -  DTOs based on database views.